hiranumn/DLmodels/readme.md

 Implemented https://arxiv.org/abs/1506.02216.

 ## 7. Semi-Superivised VAE Regressor (./SemiSupervisedRegressionWithVAE)
-I took M2 model from Max Welling's VAE paper and adapted to regression setting
+I took M2 model from Max Welling's VAE paper and adapted to regression setting.
+The model is a modified version of "Semi-Supervised Learning with Deep Generative Models"(https://arxiv.org/abs/1406.5298)